Timeline | Sample Projects | Frequently Asked Questions

 When is the course held, and how much credit does it earn?

-The GBP is held from mid January to the end of May, with the bulk of the work conducted from mid-March to the end of May.
-The course earns academic credit for a full-semester course at the school where the GBP student is earning his/her degree.
-The exact number of credit varies by school and should be verified with the GBP representative at your school.
+The GBP is held from mid-January to the end of May, with the bulk of the work conducted from mid-March to the end of May.
+The course earns academic credit for a full-semester course at the school where the student is earning his/her degree.
+The exact number of credit varies by school and should be verified with the representative at your school.

 Do I need to be able to speak the language of the GBP country(ies) to which I apply?

 No - the goal is to have 2 team members on each team who have lived and worked in the country where the project is based, or at least are very familiar with the language and/or culture of that country.
 But, if you bring something else to the team, e.g. industry or functional area expertise, you will not need to speak the language or be familiar with the country.